aschwersenz/wordpress_webpack_docker_starter/README.md

 # Wordpress + Webpack + Docker Starter Kit

 ## General
 This starter kit should allow you to start the development of a custom theme for Wordpress 5.x fairly quick and easy using Webpack and Docker.
 Development is happening with the SCSS/JS files in the `/assets` folder and the PHP files in the `/theme` folder.
 The compiled SCSS/JS assets are then copied to the `/theme/build` folder and combined with the PHP files.
-The `/theme` folder contains your theme and is mounted to the Wordpress Docker container.
+The `/theme` folder contains your theme and is linked to the Wordpress running inside the Docker container.
 Foundation is used as the front-end framework (https://foundation.zurb.com/).

 ## Requirements
 - node / npm - https://nodejs.org/